John Morgan, 6th Baron Tredegar: Intentions

 Honeywood House featured in a 1954 issue of Country Life, where it was advertised prior to Morgan's disposal of the house and surrounding estate.

-When Morgan announced that he would sell Tredegar House in 1950, he told the press that he "intended to live at Honeywood House, Sussex (another of the Morgan properties)" and had "no intention of breaking his connection with South Wales."
+When Morgan announced that he would sell Tredegar House in 1950, he told the press that he "intended to live at Honeywood House, West Sussex" (another of the Morgan properties) and had "no intention of breaking his connection with South Wales".
 Honeywood was reported to be Morgan's main residence until 1952, when it was announced that he was to move to Gattonside House, Roxburghshire.
 Morgan directed much of the furniture at Honeywood to be auctioned, while various positions were advertised for Gattonside.
 In 1953, Morgan suddenly resigned from all of his Welsh social roles, seemingly severing his links with South Wales.
-At the time it was suggested that this could be due to the fact that Morgan had failed to receive an invitation to meet Queen Elizabeth II and the Duke of Edinburgh during a royal visit to Newport earlier in the year, despite being one of the largest landowners in the area.
+At the time it was suggested that this could be due to the fact that he had failed to receive an invitation to meet Queen Elizabeth II and the Duke of Edinburgh during a royal visit to Newport earlier in the year, despite being one of the largest landowners in the area.
 Commenting on the matter, Lord Raglan noted, "the number of persons to be presented was limited to the holders of definite offices in Monmouthshire: bishops, chairmen, and the like."
 It was speculated that Morgan's failure to receive an invitation was due to him not holding such an office, and having not lived in Wales for some years by this time having moved once again, from Gattonside, to 16 Randolph Crescent, an Edinburgh townhouse.
 Now without his social positions and still facing crippling death-duties, Morgan became a tax-exile in Monaco, directing two firms of auctioneers to dispose of Honeywood House and its surrounding 172 acres (70 ha) at auction in 1954.